 - Driver only.
 Some carpools have one main driver and the others are only passengers.

-- Rider only.
+- Passenger only.
 Specify that you wish to join a carpool as a passenger only.

 Tips for Successful Carpooling

 Before your first trip together, have a meeting with potential fellow carpoolers to talk about insurance, communications and personal preferences.
 It’s good to do this in a neutral public place like a coffee shop on a day when you don’t need to carpool – this allows you to get to know each other with no pressure.

 - Determine your route & schedule.
 Establish the morning pickup point(s) and designate the meeting place(s) for the trip home.